Course Materials

 Visual materials

-It’s best practice to provide description, contextually accurate information when using visual materials.
+It is best practice to provide a description and contextually accurate information when using visual materials.
 Visual materials may include images in documents you author.
-In this case, use of alt-text is critically important for accessibility of non-design elements.
+In this case, the use of alt-text is critically important for accessibility of non-design elements.
 Visual materials may also include things like lecture slides used in class.
 In this case, having digital copies of slides available for accommodations requests well ahead of time is critically important.
 Visual materials may further include things like demonstrations or references to physical objects within the room or learning space.
 In this case, describing these objects while also limiting use of only visual cues (such as only pointing at an object, using pronouns to refer to things, etc…) allows for a more accessible presentation of these visual components.

 Audio Materials

-It’s best practice to include transcripts for audio media and captions for videos with audio.
-Please see the AEC website for more information about real-time and media captioning accommodations as well as sign language interpreting accommodations.
+It is best practice to include transcripts for audio media and captions for videos with audio.
+Please visit the AEC website for more information about real-time and media captioning accommodations as well as sign language interpreting accommodations.